Key dates for the 2024-2025 Kindergarten Readiness Snapshot

 Engaging with families to build strong relationships during children’s transition into kindergarten is a key strategy to prepare children, families, and schools for a successful start to the kindergarten year.
 All Kansas elementary schools are required to partner with families to better understand incoming kindergarten students’ development.
 The Ages & Stages Questionnaires®, Third Edition (ASQ-3) and Ages & Stages Questionnaires®: Social-Emotional, Second Edition (ASQ:SE-2) provide a snapshot of children’s developmental milestones.
 As caregivers know their children best, they complete both questionnaires.

-For the 2022-23 school year, districts may submit this short survey if they would like to begin administering the ASQ to incoming kindergarteners (for the purposes of the Kindergarten Readiness Snapshot) beginning April 1, 2022.
-Please contact Jordan Christian (firstname.lastname@example.org) if you would like to begin prior to April 1.
-For districts that do not submit the short survey linked above, the Kindergarten Readiness Snapshot window will open July 1.
+For the 2023-24 Kindergarten Readiness Snapshot, districts and private school systems may begin screening April 1.
+Please contact Amy Rzadczynski via email at email@example.com if you would like to begin prior to April 1.
 All schools must administer both the ASQ-3 and the ASQ:SE-2 to incoming kindergarten students by Sept.
-20 and all data (including pending Family Access screenings) must be entered into ASQ Online by Oct.
-10, 2022.
+20, and all data (including pending Family Access screenings) must be entered into ASQ Online by Oct.
+10.

 Districts/private school systems should review the following expectations regarding springtime administration of the Kindergarten Readiness Snapshot:

 Districts/private school systems are not required to submit an application or survey to KSDE to begin the Kindergarten Readiness Snapshot in the springtime.